rvaidun/befake/README.md

 # Donations

 This project is free and open source.
-If you would like to support the development of this project, you can donate to the project using the following link [https://ko-fi.com/rahulvaidun](https://ko-fi.com/rahulvaidun)
+If you would like to support the development of this project, you can donate to the project [here](https://ko-fi.com/rahulvaidun)